dev-manual: Small number of tweaks to ch 3, development manual.

 will allow the change, and for ultimately pushing the change from your local Git repository

-into the project’s upstream (or master) repository.</para></listitem>
+into the projects upstream (or master) repository.</para></listitem>

 <listitem><para><emphasis><filename>git status</filename>:</emphasis> Reports any modified files that